And so it was that in the year 2022 we witnessed the return on Frederick J Gall.

 It’s easy, and usually totally appropriate, to celebrate the good in somebody once they are gone.
 In death, we remember their best qualities and finest moments.
 We can speculate on the great things that were to come but now won’t happen without having to face the reality that most of our heroes shine much less brightly through their second and third acts.
 It is safe to say that, while an early demise is always tragic, some legacies clearly benefit from ending before they can be diluted.

+Keith Hufnagel‘s recent death after a private battle with brain cancer that lasted several years requires no selective retrospective.
+His life, his interactions, and his career(s) were simply all good.
 Unlike others in the skate-sphere who have passed away, where we have to choose to ignore some of their less savory moments and celebrate their skills and contributions in skateboarding while looking away from their less admirable sides, or having to face the question that if they had somehow altered a couple of decisions they would still be with us.
 There is none of that.
 Huf ruled on and off the board.